 Cute Caterpillar Sleeping Sack

-This sack is definitely a bit of cuteness mixed with fun and although I recommended early to avoid sacks with hoods because of the danger factor I wanted to give the option, but with a stern warning, because there is no law prohibiting the use and so a large number of mums would like to have maybe just had as a novelty item for a special occasion.
+This sack is definitely a bit of cuteness mixed with fun and although I recommended early to avoid sacks with hoods because of the danger factor I wanted to give the option, but with a stern warning, because there is no law prohibiting the use and so a large number of mums would like to have maybe just had a novelty item for a special occasion.

 The material is faux suede and very warm, but again read the finer details below for TOG rating.